encse/adventofcode-template/README.md

 C# solutions to the [Advent of Code](https://adventofcode.com) problems.

 This is a repository template to be used as a baseline in your own 'adventures'.
-It's a batteries included framework that I've been using this since 2015 with [great success](https://github.com/encse/adventofcode).
+It's a batteries included framework that I've been using since 2015 with [great success](https://github.com/encse/adventofcode).

 You get:

-- quick input download
+- input download from the commmand line
 - solution skeleton generator
-- validate your answer online
+- online answer validation
-- regression test
+- regression tests
-- speed test
+- speed tests
-- calendar in ansi colors in your terminal
+- calendar in ANSI colors
-- calendar is svg
+- calendar is SVG format
-- sloc chart (number of lines per solution)
+- source lines of code (sloc) chart
-- ocr for elf fonts
+- an OCR for elf fonts.

 Due to copyright reasons I'm not allowed to include input files and problem descriptions within this repository.